-Scrooge's office
+Scrooge's office SCENE 2 (unit 2)

 Scrooge's clerk, Bob Cratchit, is asleep whilst writing at a tall desk in the corner of the dingy room.
-The front door crashes open and we see the figure of Scrooge with hat coat and walking stick.
+Door slam from SR. Scrooge crashes in from SR wearing with hat coat and walking stick.

-Scrooge CRATCHIT!
+CRATCHIT!